commerce-codeitforward/Components-For-Salesforce-Commerce-Cloud/checkout/genericCheckoutField/README.md

-# Generic Sheckout Field - B2B / D2C Commerce for LWR
+# Generic Checkout Field - B2B / D2C Commerce for LWR
 This component was designed to allow a User to add a single field from either the WebCart or CartDeliveryGroup objects to the Commerce LWR Place Order process.

 Install instructions: